genagain/version-control-tutorial/README.md

 git clone https://github.com/genagain/version-control-tutorial.git
 ```

 By running this command, we are using the HTTPS protocol.
-This is form of the HTTP protocol which is run on top of the SSL protocal.
+This is form of the HTTP protocol which is run on top of the SSL protocol.

 ## Go to directory